 Building Australian Capability

-Building on previous capacity-building successes in areas such as CNC machining and additive manufacturing (3D printing), current efforts focus on enhancing welding capabilities.
+Building on previous capacity-building successes in areas such as CNC machining and additive manufacturing (3D printing), current eff orts focus on enhancing welding capabilities.
 Selected SMEs in the Latrobe Valley, Illawarra and Mackay regions have been involved to date, with the program likely to expand into Tasmania, other Queensland regions and other states in 2017-18.